wso2/docs-is/en/docs/references/extend/federation/write-a-custom-local-authenticator.md

 # Write a Custom Local Authenticator

-A local authenticator in WSO2 identity server acts as the plugin that authenticates users, who are stored in the local database, using a defined authentication logic.
+A local authenticator in WSO2 identity server authenticates users, who are stored in the local database, using a defined authentication logic.

 By default, the local authenticator in WSO2 identity server is the basic authenticator.
 It authenticates end users who are stored in a connected user store using the provided username and password.